GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/go-demo.md

 }
 ```

 The code above creates an OTLP/HTTP exporter and a periodic reader.
 Then it creates a MeterProvider and starts the host metrics collection.
 Finally, it waits for the interrupt signal.
-For more detail about the code, you can refer to [OpenTelemetry Documentation](https://opentelemetry.io/docs/instrumentation/go/).
+For more details about the code, you can refer to the [OpenTelemetry Documentation](https://opentelemetry.io/docs/instrumentation/go/).

 Now we can run the application like this: